-On this page, you’ll find best practices to help you in your attendance improvement work!
+On this page, you'll find best practices to help you in your attendance improvement work!
 Addressing attendance is most successful when using a multi-tiered approach.
-This is an integrated system that connects all of the academic and non-academic interventions, supports, and services available in schools and communities to support instruction and eliminate barriers to learning and teaching.
+This integrated system connects all of the academic and non-academic interventions, supports, and services available in schools and communities to support instruction and eliminate barriers to learning and teaching.
 Visit the Multi-Tiered System of Supports (MTSS) webpage for more information.

 Engaging Community Partners

 Community members, organizations, and businesses are critical partners in this work.
 This work is not on schools alone; there are many willing helping hands.
 Here are a few ways that community partners can support students in attending school:

 - prizes for incentive programs

 - posters in business windows

 - volunteers for tutoring or mentoring

 Visit the Attendance Works website for more ideas on how community partners can be engaged to support attendance.

 Positive & Engaging School Climate

 - Do your students & families feel safe, engaged, and supported at school?
 You can use existing data sources (like the Healthy Youth Survey or your own climate survey), or you could try the Scan of Environment for Attendance Tool that has you see your school through the lens of your students and parents.